-With regards to the safety profile, the maximum daily dose of ibuprofen for a Pharmacy Only product is 1200 mg per day.
-OTC ibuprofen (at doses ≤ 1200 mg/day) is well tolerated and when taken as directed has a gastrointestinal safety profile equivalent to paracetamol and superior to aspirin (N. Moore et al., 1999).
-In addition, a risk-benefit assessment of OTC analgesics concluded that ibuprofen (both as the acid and faster dissolving salts) has a superior risk-benefit profile than paracetamol and aspirin (A. Moore et al., 2017).
+With regards to the safety profile, the maximum daily dose of ibuprofen for a Pharmacy Only or OTC product is 1200 mg per day.
+OTC ibuprofen (at doses ≤ 1200 mg/day) is well tolerated and when taken as directed has a gastrointestinal safety profile equivalent to paracetamol and superior to aspirin (Moore et al., 1999).
+In addition, a risk-benefit assessment of OTC analgesics concluded that ibuprofen (both as the acid and faster dissolving salts) has a superior risk-benefit profile than paracetamol and aspirin (Moore et al., 2017).
 With this reclassification we do not propose any changes to the maximum daily dose of ibuprofen, and the same maximum daily dose of 1200 mg of ibuprofen will be used for the Maxigesic® Cold & Flu Hot Drink (containing 150mg ibuprofen per sachet) and Maxigesic® Cold & Flu Hot Drink Double Strength (containing 300 mg ibuprofen per sachet).
 The pack size for ibuprofen powder at 300mg will be limited to a 4 day's supply (12 sachets per package), clearly labelled to indicate that the product is 'Double Strength', and will indicate not to consume more than the maximum daily dose of 1200 mg of ibuprofen per day.
 Also, the abuse potential for analgesic products has been closely related to its dosage form and there is a lack of evidence to suggest that powder formulations are misused.
-Multiple doses of powder are likely to be difficult to effectively dissolve in a single cup of water and would therefore require the consumption of a large volume (many individual glasses) of liquid.
+Multiple doses of powder would require the consumption of a large volume (many individual glasses) of liquid.
 Given the impracticalities of consuming multiple sachets at once for intentional or unintentional misuse, we believe that this powdered formulation does not present any greater risk to the consumer.
 Purchase behaviour is also considered to be different for cold and flu products where it is expected that the consumer will episodically purchase cold and flu products, as compared with continuous purchasing behaviour for regular pain medication which can lead to stockpiling of products and subsequent availability for misuse.